Last Updated on May 8, 2023 by Tim Wells

 Unfortunately, this doesn’t actually stop apps from running in the background or change how frequently background processes happen.

-This setting forces the system to stop a process as soon as it’s empty (no tasks in queue).
+This setting forces the system to stop a process as soon as it’s empty (no tasks in the queue).

-That means that each time a background process is set to run, instead of just waking up the process from memory, it has to reload the app from scratch.
+That means that each time a background process is set to run, it has to reload the app from scratch instead of just waking up the process from memory.

-If an app is scheduled to check to see if you got new emails, it’s still going to do that on the same schedule as normal.
+If an app is scheduled to check to see if you got new emails, it will still do that on the same schedule.
 Only now, the app will have to load itself back into memory each time.

 Keep Background Process Limit at Standard Limit

 Sometimes, hacking your NVIDIA Shield TV to make it faster is about knowing what not to touch.

 There are so many settings available on Android TV.
-Most of the ones that directly affect performance are hidden behind the Developer Options menu – and for good reason.
+Most of the ones that directly affect performance are hidden behind the Developer Options menu – for a good reason.

-Still, we’ve gone over a few of the best settings for the NVIDIA Shield TV so you can tweak it to squeeze out every last drop of speed that you can.
+Still, we’ve gone over a few of the best settings for the NVIDIA Shield TV so you can tweak it to squeeze out every last drop of speed.